Nithyaparambhath/HTML_Development/README.md

 Test Project

 Please complete the following test project.
-You will find the test site PSD located in the "psd" folder in the root directory.
+You will find the test site PSD located in the "PSD" folder in the root directory.
 The file structure is very simple.
 All of our websites will follow a similar structure as presented in this test project.
 Please place the correct data into the corresponding file.

 For example:

     Everything above the big photo should be placed in the header.html file.
     Everything underneath the column area should go into the footer.

-All of the fonts needed for this project are google fonts.
-You will be able to imbed the fonts using the google font API.
+All of the fonts needed for this project are google fonts or create a new folder with name "Fonts" and use @font-face.

 Rules for making website: